philosowaffle/peloton-to-garmin/README.md

         * `peloton-to-garmin.py -num 10`
   * To pass your email and passowrd:
         * `peloton-to-garmin.py -email you@email.com -password mypassword`

+### Restricting Peloton workout types
+By default, all Peloton workouts are processed.
+However, you can optionally filter for only specific types of workouts, such as only cycling and running; all other workouts will be skipped.

+Specify a comma-separated list of workout types you want to allow.
+The values may be one or more of the following: cardio, circuit, cycling, meditation, running, strength, stretching, walking, yoga

+Example:
+`-workout_types cardio,cycling,running,strength`

+Use cases:
+* You take a wide variety of Peloton classes, including meditation and yoga, but you only want to upload cycling classes.
+* You want to avoid double-counting activities you already track directly on a Garmin device, such as outdoor running workouts.

 ## Supported Python/OS